brenna-c-kelly/brenna-c-kelly.github.io/_pages/about.md

 **Research areas**
 `Applications.` My main focus is on *exposure science*, or the study of human contact with environmental factors and the health effects of these exposures.
 Currently, I am studying mixtures of air pollutants and their effects on pregnancy outcomes.
 More broadly, I am interested in pollution, health and exposure inequities, and climate change.

 `Methods.` For my dissertation, I am using a combination of statistical and deep learning methods for estimating exposure and the effects of exposures.
-I am interested in methods for spatiotemporal analysis, as well as understanding (and remedying) bias and missingness.
+I am interested in spatiotemporal analysis, as well as understanding (and remedying) bias and missingness.
 Scalable computing is essential for a lot of my work.
-As an epidemiologist, I'm particularly interested in causal methods and interpretable machine learning — e.g., what is the effect of an exposure, and why does our model give us this result?
+As an epidemiologist, I'm particularly interested in causal methods and interpretable machine learning.

 **Current positions**
 I am a research assistant in the Department of Obstetrics & Gynecology and School of the Environment, Society & Sustainability, and I am also spending my summer as a data science intern at Oak Ridge National Laboratory.